 Throughout the year, primary responsibility for fiscal analysis of budget to actual expense or revenue and overall program fiscal standing rests with the department operating the program.
-The City Manager is authorized to transfer appropriation balances within a fund and department of the City.
-The City Council must approve amendments to the budget and transfers of appropriations from one fund and department to another.
-As demonstrated by the statements and schedules included in the 2019 CAFR, the City continues to meet its responsibility for sound financial management.
+The City Manager is authorized to transfer appropriation balances within a department of the City.
+The City Council must approve amendments to the budget and transfers of appropriations from one department to another.
+As demonstrated by the statements and schedules included in the 2020 Annual Report, the City continues to meet its responsibility for sound financial management.